i4h/linux_conf/README.md

 - `lc_pull`: Pull from hub and install.
 - `lc_pp`: Pull and push if the pull was successful.
 - `lc_notes`: Manage notes in linux\_conf/notes.
 Run lc_notes -h for details.
+- `lc_add_package`: Adds the name of a package to your note "packages".
-- `lc_new_package`: Installs a package via apt-get install and adds it to the end of your note linux\_conf/notes/package.md
+- `lc_new_package`: Installs a package via apt-get install and adds it to the end of your note "packages".